Mexican Repatriation

-An estimated forty to sixty percent of those repatriated were citizens of the United States - overwhelmingly children.
-While supported by the federal government, actual deportations and repatriations were largely organized and encouraged by city and state governments, often with support from local private entities.
+Although repatriation was supported by the federal government, it was largely organized and encouraged by city and state governments, often with support from local private entities.
 However, voluntary repatriation was far more common than formal deportation and federal officials were minimally involved.
-Some of the repatriates hoped that they could escape the economic crisis which was caused by the Great Depression.
-The government formally deported at least 82,000 people, with the vast majority occurring between 1930 and 1933 as part of Hoover's policy first mentioned in his 1930 State of the Union Address.
+Some of the repatriates hoped that they could escape the economic crisis of the Great Depression.
+The government formally deported at least 82,000 people, with the vast majority occurring between 1930 and 1933.
 The Mexican government also encouraged repatriation with the promise of free land.